 For organ students, the uploaded audition may suffice as the audition requirement for students living more than 300 miles from Boston.
 All choral conducting students who are short-listed on the basis of their uploaded recording are required to be present at BU for an audition in February.

 Degree and Residency Requirements

 The MSM is granted upon successful completion of a prescribed program of study and terminal projects appropriate to the candidate’s field of specialization.
-Students must complete a minimum of 48 (choral conducting) or 45 (organ) semester credits, usually in two years, earning grades no lower than B− in all graduate-level coursework.
+Students must complete a minimum of 48 (choral conducting) or 45 (organ) semester credits, usually in two years, earning grades no lower than B− in all graduate-level music requirements and no lower than a C in theology requirements.
 All degree requirements must be completed within four years from the date of matriculation.
 In addition, students may be required to take prerequisite courses.
 This requirement is determined by results of proficiency examinations, which are required of all matriculating students.
 Students who are required to make up a deficiency in any area of music must complete designated prerequisite courses with grades no lower than B. Credit for a course taken to remedy a deficiency will not count toward the completion of degree requirements.
 The time limit for the degree program is four years (eight semesters).